 - H&E sections of C57BL/6 mouse embryos matching MR images

-From CIVMSpace, select any thumbnail to browse slices from the corresponding dataset.
+The link from the button below will access CIVMVoxPort, where you can select any thumbnail to browse slices from the corresponding dataset.
 To view

 structure labels, select "Open in VoxStation" from the pull-down menu at the

 upper right corner of the CIVMVoxPort page, then the "Go" button to launch VoxStation, a Java Web Start application that lets you view datasets

 in three planes.

 that can be found in CIVMVoxPort:

-- Petiet A., Hedlund L. W., Johnson G. A., Staining methods for magnetic resonance microscopy of the rat fetus, Journal of Magnetic Resonance Imaging, 25: 1192-1198 (2007).
+- Petiet A, Hedlund LW, Johnson GA, Staining methods for magnetic resonance microscopy of the rat fetus, Journal of Magnetic Resonance Imaging, 25: 1192-1198 (2007).
+PMCID: PMC2747382

-- Zhang X. M., Ramalho-Santos M., McMahon A. P., Smoothened mutants revealed redundant roles for Shh and Ihh signaling including regulation of L/R symmetry by the mouse node, Cell, 106: 781-792 (2001).
+- Zhang XM, Ramalho-Santos M, McMahon AP, Smoothened mutants revealed redundant roles for Shh and Ihh signaling including regulation of L/R symmetry by the mouse node, Cell, 106: 781-792 (2001).
 Open access through Science Direct